- Home

 Bleeding problems

 A low level of platelets (thrombocytopenia) can cause problems.
-You may bleed for longer than normal after minor cuts or scrapes, have nosebleeds or bleeding gums, or bruise easily.
+You may bleed for longer than normal after minor cuts, have nosebleeds or bleeding gums, or bruise easily.
 Periods may be longer or heavier.

 Your treatment team will monitor your platelet levels.
 If chemotherapy causes severe thrombocytopenia, you may need a platelet transfusion.
 Ask your specialist to explain the risks and benefits of this procedure.

-Contact your treatment team or call 000 if you have any persistent bleeding, such as a nosebleed that doesn’t stop within 30 minutes.
+Contact your doctor or call Triple Zero (000) if you have persistent bleeding, such as a nosebleed, that doesn’t stop within 30 minutes.

 How to manage a low platelet count